menu

 b) Go to the binary of the IPA file

-To save our time, we can use the below-mentioned command to search the specific keywords across all the js files of the application.
-If you want to search against java files, you can change the extension to .java and use the same command.
+To save time, we can use the below-mentioned command to search the specific keywords across all the js files of the application.
+If you want to search against Java files, you can change the extension to .java and use the same command.

-d) In the js file look at the function which is used for the encryption and decryption in my case it was encrypt(e) and decrypt(e).
-In this function I identified that UTF8.parse was parsing the key PKDSSAAKey.
+d) In the js file, look at the function that is used for the encryption and decryption.
+In my case, it was encrypt(e) and decrypt(e).
+In this function, I identified that UTF8.parse was parsing the key PKDSSAAKey.

 e) Now search this key name in that js file or all js files.
 You can see in the above/below screenshot that we found the hardcoded key